lopezdsr/sql-query/data_skipping.md

 You can use data skipping with all of the formats that are supported by {{site.data.keyword.sqlquery_short}}.
 Best practices for data layout advise using a column-based format, such as Parquet.
-CSV and JSON require the entire data set to be scanned as a first step in order to infer the schema, prior to running any query.
+CSV and JSON require the entire data set to first be scanned in order to infer the schema, prior to running any query.
-To avoid having to do this, create tables using the {{site.data.keyword.sqlquery_short}} [catalog](/docs/services/sql-query?topic=sql-query-hivemetastore).
+This is not necessary if you create tables using the {{site.data.keyword.sqlquery_short}} [catalog](/docs/services/sql-query?topic=sql-query-hivemetastore).
 Unlike Parquet and ORC, CSV and JSON do not have built-in data skipping capabilities and can potentially benefit more from data skipping.

 ### Refreshing data skipping indexes